-Enrollment improved for the 2021-2022 fiscal year compared to the prior year, which was negatively affected by the Covid-19 pandemic.
-The pandemic has had a global effect on virtually all types of business operations and is expected to continue to slightly impact the college's financial position during fiscal year 2022-2023.
-The College will minimize these negative financial effects with funds received from the Federal Coronavirus Aid, Relief, and Economic Security Act (CARES) grant.

 The College's overall financial position is strong.
-The College expects enrollment growth to continue to increase at a steady rate and hopefully return to pre Covid-19 levels during the 2023-2024 fiscal year.
-The College will maintain a close watch over resources to assure the College's ability to react to unexpected internal and external issues.
+Enrollment improved for the 2022-2023 fiscal year compared to the prior year, which was negatively affected by the Covid-19 pandemic.
+The pandemic had a global effect on virtually all types of business operations and only slightly impacted the college's financial position during fiscal year 2022-2023.
+The College expects enrollment growth to continue to increase at a steady rate.
+The College will maintain a close watch over resources to assure the ability to react to unexpected internal and external issues.

-Southern Union State Community College Statement of Net Position September 30, 2022
+Southern Union State Community College Statement of Net Position September 30, 2023